RuneLabsxyz/ponzi-docs/docs/🤖 Agents/the-future.md

 ## 💸 **Agents Will Handle Real Money**

-Ponzi Land’s AI agents will also be **financially independent** due to the financial nature of Ponzi Land.
+Ponzi Land's AI agents will also be **financially independent** due to the financial nature of Ponzi Land.
 This means that they will need to be able to make informed decisions about:

 ✅ **Which tokens to prioritize when looking for lands to buy**
-✅ **What tokens to stake new bought lands with**
+✅ **What tokens to stake newly bought lands with**
-✅ **Whether to swap a memecoin earned as yield for strk** ✅ **What is a fair price for a land and how much to sell it for**
+✅ **Whether to swap a memecoin earned as yield for STRK**
+✅ **What is a fair price for a land and how much to sell it for**

 💡 _Can an AI be bribed?_